-The $\gamma$ -velocities determined from the individual data sets are listed in Table 13 and plotted in Fig. 13.
-Since no annual shift is seen in the $\gamma$ -velocities between two consecutive years (2005-2006 and 2012-2013), the orbital period cannot be short, probably it exceeds a thousand days.
+The γ -velocities determined from the individual data sets are listed in Table 13 and plotted in Fig. 13.
+Since no annual shift is seen in the γ -velocities between two consecutive years (2005-2006 and 2012-2013), the orbital period cannot be short; probably, it exceeds a thousand days.

-Similarly to the case of LR TrA, BG Vel is also characterized by an excessive value for the ratio of RV and photometric amplitudes indicating the possible presence of a companion (see Fig. 14).
+Similarly to the case of LR TrA, BG Vel is also characterized by an excessive value for the ratio of RV to photometric amplitudes, indicating the possible presence of a companion (see Fig. 14).